dianagorescu/internship-tasks/ttask2/Readme.md

 For the 2nd task, I ve chosen the python file.
-I have created a basic Dockerfile structure and filled in the fields to set up the environment and dependencies for the app.
+I have created a basic Dockerfile structure and filled in the fields to set up the environment and dependencies for the app..

 ```dockerfile
 FROM python:3.10-slim